rsreds/git-good/01-rebase.md

 ## Explore the repository

 Take some time to explore the repository and its commits.
-If you want, you can try to understand what the code does but it's not necessary for the excercise.
+If you want, you can try to understand what the code does but it's not necessary for the exercise.

 List the branch that exist in the repository.